 The freedom that comes from increased financial gain across mechanical, master, and performance royalties, the ability to perform without having to double check deals, and general peace-of-mind for operating as a producer in the music industry is simply what Signal was created for.

 Thanks for reading!
-If you’d like to chat or want to learn more about working in the music/ tech/ fintech space, drop me an email.
+If you’d like to chat or want to learn more about working in the music/ tech/ fintech space, feel free to dm me on twitter, @anthcor.